DIY Travel Guide Series: 14 Days & 13 Nights in South Korea

-Note: Please make sure to bring your passport for ID check.
-Certain dress code applies: Normal blue jeans are OK to wear but no sleeveless shirts, t-shirts without the collar, short pants & skirts, sandals, military looking clothes and T-Shirts with flag or name of the nationality on it.
+Note: Please make sure to bring your passport for an ID check.
+Certain dress code applies: Normal blue jeans are OK to wear but no sleeveless shirts, t-shirts without the collar, short pants & skirts, sandals, military-looking clothes, and T-Shirts with the flag or name of the nationality on it.
 Payment can be arranged on the tour day by cash or credit card.
 100% cancellation charge if you cancel the tour two days before ~ on the tour day.

 DAY 6: Nami island — Via train (Jongno 3 station, line 1,3,5… Exit 1 then walk 5mins toward jonggak station) Take taxi or bus to Gapyeong wharf, but the queue was very long for both, so we walked for 20mins,), or alternatively, you can reach Nami Island by ferry or Zipwire.

-DAY 7: Seoul — Morning: Walk around places near hotel
+DAY 7: Seoul — Morning: Walk around places near the hotel

 Afternoon travel to Sokcho – go to Gangnam Express Bus Terminal. (be careful because there are a lot of different bus terminals going to different places) then towards Gyeongbu Line bus Terminal (bus leaves every 30mins) Drop off at Sokcho Express bus terminal

-Check-in: Rocustel hotel (right behind the bus terminal) Communication is very hard because the staff on duty was also the cleaner of the whole hotel and cannot talk or understand Basic English.
-Maybe it’s not the case all the time, but when we reached the hotel is was a bit deserted.
-But room was big by Korean standard and clean.
+Check-in: Rocustel hotel (right behind the bus terminal) Communication is very hard because the staff on duty was also the cleaner in the whole hotel and cannot talk or understand Basic English.
+Maybe it’s not the case all the time, but when we reached the hotel it was a bit deserted.
+But the room was big by Korean standards and clean.